mdn/content/files/en-us/web/api/highlight/type/index.md

 {{APIRef("CSS Custom Highlight API")}}

-The `type` property of the {{domxref("Highlight")}} interface is an enumerated {{jsxref("String")}} used to specify the semantic meaning of the highlight.
+The `type` property of the {{domxref("Highlight")}} interface is an enumerated {{jsxref("String")}} used to specify the meaning of the highlight.
 This allows assistive technologies, such as screen readers, to include this meaning when exposing the highlight to users.

 By default, a highlight object will have its type set to `highlight`, but you can change it to `spelling-error` or `grammar-error`.

-Use `spelling-error` when the highlight is used to emphasize misspelled content.

-Use `grammar-error` when the highlight is used to emphasize content that is grammatically incorrect.

 ## Value

 The possible values of the `type` enumerated value are:

 - `highlight`
   - : This is the default highlight type.
-It does not have any specific semantic meaning.
+It does not have any specific meaning.
 - `spelling-error`
   - : Use this type when the highlight is used to emphasize misspelled content.
 - `grammar-error`